 - 1.2.
-The Treasury Management Strategy Statement (TMSS) for 2020/21 was developed in consultation with our treasury management advisors, Link Asset Services Ltd. This statement also incorporates the Investment Strategy. - 1.3.
-Whilst the Council has appointed advisors to support effective treasury management arrangements, the Council is ultimately responsible for its treasury decisions and activity.
+The proposed Treasury Management Strategy Statement (TMSS) for 2020/21 was developed in consultation with our treasury management advisors, Link Asset Services Ltd. This statement also incorporates the Investment Strategy. - 1.3 Whilst the Council has appointed advisors to support effective treasury management arrangements, the Council is ultimately responsible for its treasury decisions and activity.
 No treasury activity is without risk.
-The successful identification, monitoring and control of risk is therefore an important and integral element of treasury management activities. - 1.4.
-The Council has nominated the Audit & Governance Committee to be responsible for ensuring effective scrutiny of the treasury management arrangements. - 1.5.
-The key issues covered in the attached appendix include: - - 2020/21 was clearly all about Covid-19.
-In terms of Treasury, the impacts were seen first in a removal of liquidity in the market, then the logistical considerations of managing additional support packages cash flow and finally a constant need for assessment of the ongoing economic implications.
-Counterparties, banks and Money Market Funds have coped well thus far and potential liquidity issues were successfully managed but interest rates remained close to zero and, in some cases, turned negative.
-Whilst a negative rate environment felt very different it is of overall benefit to the authority who are a net borrower with significant forward requirement.
+The successful identification, monitoring and control of risk is therefore an important and integral element of treasury management activities. - 1.4 The Council has nominated Audit & Governance Committee to be responsible for ensuring effective scrutiny of treasury management arrangements. - 1.5 The key issues covered in the attached appendix include: - - Management of the impact of the Covid-19 crisis on balances, access to financing and the interest rate environment. - Political factors (Brexit, trade tensions) added volatility to interest rate and risk environments. - Completion of the first long-term loan with Nomura Bank/The Pension Protection Fund at sub-PWLB rates in the sector. - Compliance with Limits and Indicators set within the Treasury Management Strategy - 1.6 Following consideration by Cabinet, this report will be submitted to full Council